bayramorhan/story-tracker/README.md

 # Story Tracker Demo Project
 This demo project includes external libraries like Tailwind CSS, Pinia and HeadlessUI.
 You can see how they can be integrated to brand new Nuxt 3 project.
+Actually you can use this project as a starter.

 ## Setup